Office of Research on Women’s Health (ORWH)

 ORWH maintains the Working Group’s web site—a central focus for career development resources for women.
 ORWH also produces NIH Updates on Women in Science e-newsletter that profiles outstanding early-career women scientists, and examples of best practices for implementing recruiting, retaining, and advancing women in science by U.S. research universities.

-- Women in Biomedical Careers: NIH Updates on Women in Science – New issue!
+- NIH Updates on Women in Science Newsletter

 - Workshop Summary: Causal Factors and Interventions Affecting Careers of Women in Biomedical and Behavioral Science and Engineering